dimagi/commcare-hq/docs/couch_to_sql_models.rst

 Once this PR is deployed, run the migration command in any environments where it's likely to take more than a trivial amoount of time.

-`Sample PR 1 <https://github.com/dimagi/commcare-hq/pull/26025>`_ - note that this PR does not split the migration out as a management command but instead
+`Sample PR 1 <https://github.com/dimagi/commcare-hq/pull/26025>`_ - note that this PR does not split the migration out as a management command.

 PR 2: Verify migration and read from SQL
 ****